bciv/OpenDirectoryMigrationUtility/README.md

 Before you run the scripts it is a good idea to configure them to work with your environment.

-Look in the oditerator.pl script and change the parameters for your environment:
+# copy the sample.oditerator.config file, set the variables to work for your environment,

-There is a variable called $stage where you set whether you are running the script for a 'dev' or 'prod' environment.
+and then rename it to: oditerator.config

-These are the variable that need to be set:
+These are the variables that need to be configured:

 $base="dc=MyComputerName,dc=local";
 $diradmin_username='diradmin';
 $diradmin_password='supersecretpassword12345!!!!';
 $from_email='development@example.com';